 In February 2016, the FASB issued ASU 2016-02, "Leases," which will require lessees to recognize a right-of-use asset and a lease liability for all leases that are not short-term in nature.
 The standard will also result in enhanced quantitative and qualitative disclosures surrounding leases.
 The FASB has subsequently issued updates to the standard to provide clarification on specific topics, including adoption guidance and practical expedients.
 The new rules will be effective for the Company in the first quarter of 2019.
 The Company plans to adopt the new rules utilizing the modified retrospective method and will recognize any cumulative effect adjustment in retained earnings at the beginning of the period of adoption.
 The Company has established a cross-functional implementation team to analyze the impact and implement the new standard.
 The Company has collected relevant data in order to evaluate lease arrangements, assess potential embedded leases and evaluate accounting policy elections.
-The Company is also evaluating its processes and internal controls to identify any changes necessary as a result of the new rules.
 The Company has identified a global lease management and accounting software solution, which has been tested and implemented.
 The Company's assessment of the quantitative impact is an estimate and subject to change as the Company finalizes implementation of the accounting guidance.
 The Company expects this adoption to result in material increases in assets between \$475,000 and \$525,000 and liabilities between \$500,000 and \$550,000 in its consolidated balance sheet, as well as enhanced disclosure regarding the Company's lease obligations, but does not expect this adoption to have a material impact on the Company's results of operations or cash flows.